Net-Zero Tracker Intro

 The MSCI Net-Zero Tracker offers investors, companies, financial intermediaries and policymakers an objective gauge of the contribution by the world's listed companies to total carbon emissions and their progress toward a net-zero economy.

-4 3 Months left to keep warming below 1.5°C
+4 1 Months left to limit warming to 1.5°C

 Time remaining until listed companies deplete the emissions budget for limiting global temperature rise this century to 1.5°C above preindustrial levels.

-2 2 7 Months left to keep warming below 2°C
+2 2 4 Months left to keep warming well below 2°C

 Time remaining until listed companies deplete the emissions budget for keeping global temperature rise this century well below 2°C above preindustrial levels.